ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

 Users can, of course, also be completely removed from resources again, depriving them of any access with personalized tokens.

-However, access with project/collection scoped tokens is not restricted with the removal of users personal permissions!
+**However, access with Project/Collection/Dataset/Object scoped tokens is not restricted with the removal of users personal permissions!**

 ???
 Abstract "Required permissions"